 Poetic, warm, hectic while still calm, ethereal while still coming off as pensive, this is my jam.
 Ahmad Jamal was clearly comfortable with his art and wasn’t afraid to have concentrated fun.

 “Respiration” by Black Star

-To have Mos Def, Talib Kweli, Common, and Hi-Tek on the boards all in the same track was like seeing the Avengers work… only the Conscious Boom Bap version.
-This joint has my favorite performance from Talib, one of the best hip-hop choruses crafted, with a recklessly flipped music sample, and a sample from the hip-hop touchstone “Style Wars” in the beginning.
+To have Mos Def, Talib Kweli, Common, and Hi-Tek on the boards all on the same track was like seeing the Avengers work… only the Conscious Boom Bap version.
+This joint has my favorite performance from Talib, one of the best hip-hop choruses crafted, a recklessly flipped music sample, and a sample from the hip-hop touchstone “Style Wars” in the beginning.
 It knocks, it grooves, it pushes your thinking.
-Quintessential hip hop.
+Quintessential hip-hop.

 “Resolution” by John Coltrane

 I’ll never forget the first time I heard this song.
 I was 15, and remember being stunned, thinking “Jazz can make you feel like this?”
 To this day I still feel captured in the cosmos of my own existence the second that horn sets off a Big Bang of sorts after that humble bass riff.

 This song to me represents consummate songwriting.
 Engaging repetition, engaging structure changes, sound changes, and climaxes, all while delivering my absolute favorite lyricism from Stevie.
 Stevie always had the ability to get deep with his lyrics with an accessible delivery style.
 I feel like if everybody adopted what that song says into their minds and hearts, the world would be a different place.

 “Protect Ya Neck (The Jump Off)” by Wu-Tang Clan